samlist21/Dewey/README.md

 - If you are writing or changing any Arduino code that uses the serial port make sure to put in a delay of 2 seconds delay(2000); so that the Arduino has time to switch to programming mode before the program runs.
 This will help if you are trying to download a program while the Arduino is sending serial information out the port.
 Also if that does not work try loading in the example Blinky program and possibly hitting the reset button while programming to get a "default" program in before loading real code.
-- The rest button may be useed while loadign programs if you have trouble.
+- The reset button may be used while loading programs if you have trouble.
 Remember the serial port is shared with the programming port on the Arduino.
 - Raspberry Pi inputs and outputs can be up to 5V - no analog
 - Arduino inputs and outputs can be up to 3.3V, sometimes 5 but be careful.
 - Don't plug in or remove components without disabling the power first.
+- Put Arduino libraries in /usr/share/arduino/libraries/  Don't use any "-" dashes.
+Chang ethemt o underscores.
+You can't load libraries via the zip file, like on Windows.

 ## Running Dewey
 1. Logon to Pi locally or through VNC